Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 ### Rendering layers

-URP implements the Rendering Layers feature that lets you configure which Lights in a Scene affect specific meshes.
+URP implements the Rendering Layers feature that lets you configure which Lights in a scene affect specific meshes.
 Lights assigned to a specific Rendering Layer only affect the meshes assigned to the same Rendering Layer.

-For more information on Rendering Layers, see the page [Rendering Layers](../features/rendering-layers.md).
+For more information on Rendering Layers, refer to the documentation on [Rendering Layers](../features/rendering-layers.md).

 **Performance impact**